poldracklab/poldracklab.github.io/labguide/computing/sherlock/access-and-resources.md

 If you are a new member of a lab at stanford, you will need to have your PI email Sherlock's support to get your SUNet account configured for use with computing resources.
 See the [Sherlock getting started guide](https://www.sherlock.stanford.edu/docs/getting-started/#prerequisites) for details.

-Once you have an account set up with your SUNet ID `<username>`, you can access Sherlock via any SSH client slient.
+Once you have an account set up with your SUNet ID `<username>`, you can access Sherlock via any SSH client client.
 If you are using a UNIX-like system (e.g., MacOS) and you are using terminal to connect to sherlock, a useful resource is to set up an ssh config file.
 You can do this by editing or creating the file `~/.ssh/config`, and adding the following lines:

 ```
 Host sherlock